Screenly/cli/docs/EdgeApps.md

   - `properties.type`: One of `datetime`, `number`, `select`, `boolean`, `textarea`, `url`.
   - `properties.help_text`: Human-friendly description shown in the UI.
   - `properties.options` (only for `select`): Array of `{ label, value }` options.
+  - `properties.priority`: Optional integer controlling the order settings render in the install/edit UI (ascending).
+If omitted, `screenly edge-app deploy` auto-assigns one from the setting's position in the manifest's `settings:` mapping, so settings render in declaration order by default — set an explicit value only to override that default.
 - **Storage**: Use `type: string` for all non-secret fields; use `type: secret` for password-like fields.
 The UI will coerce values appropriately (e.g., booleans) but values are stored as strings unless `type: secret`.
 - **Defaults**: Provide `default_value` at the setting level.
 For booleans, use `'true'` or `'false'` as strings.